All Episodes

 And I think that's one of the things that he's made very clear this morning.

-We pledge to the American people at the congressional level, at the Senate level, at the federal at the at the presidential level to go do something.
+We pledged to the American people at the congressional level, at the Senate level, at the presidential level to go do something.

-And this bill, um, while it probably not everybody gets everything they wanted, does exactly what we said.
+And this bill, while it probably not everybody got everything they wanted, does exactly what we said.

 I just see here it shouldn't be a binary choice.

-It should be the room to add these these free market incentives and and change some of the other aspects that we've discussed in great detail, and certainly make it more free market oriented.
+It should be the room to add these free market incentives and change some of the other aspects that we've discussed in great detail and certainly make it more free market oriented.

-And again, if if you're thinking out of the box, you're looking at a guy like Josh Umber saying that's that's concierge care for the average Joe individual.
+And again, if you're thinking out of the box, you're looking at a guy like Josh Humber saying that's concierge care for the average Joe individual.

 That is an amazing paradigm to create.